ACMT Fact Sheet

 - ACMT Premeeting Symposium at NACCT

 In 2010, ACMT started the Toxicology Investigators Consortium better known as ToxIC.
-This multicenter research network of more than 30 major medical toxicology centers across the United States has developed a Registry of patients directly treated by medical toxicologists at the bedside and is organized to conduct multicenter research studies.
+This multicenter research network of more than 50 major medical toxicology centers across the United States has developed a Registry of patients directly treated by medical toxicologists at the bedside and is organized to conduct multicenter research studies.
+There are also 3international sites.
+More than 50,000 patients are entered in the registry.

 Medical Toxicology Foundation